Abdallah-molla/Final_Project/README.md

 ![Screenshot (21)](https://github.com/user-attachments/assets/990e347c-4b11-48f2-9f27-e342104a0b52)

-  ## The used tools

-- Git/Github -> clone the code.
-- Maven -> build the code.
-- Docker -> dockerize the app
-- Jenkins -> CI/CD
-- Ansible -> deploy by running a container of the app
-- Terraform (Plus) -> to create the EC2 on AWS
-- AWS (plus) -> EC2 machine that shall run the pipeline and host the application

-## The requirements

-1- CI/CD pipeline that do as following

-CI:
-- Clone the source code.
-- Build the code using mvnw (already in the repo)
-- Test the code using mvnw (already in the repo)
-- Dockerize the application and push it to dockerhub

-CD:
-- Deploy the application by running a container from the image using Ansible.
-- Apply the monitoring on the machine using Prometheus.

-2- Create the EC2 instance using terraform instead of using the local VM (Plus)

-## The expected delevirable

-Github repo containes
-- The src code.
-- The Dockerfile
-- The Jenkinsfile
-- The Ansible Playbook

 ## Note

 This application build is resulting a .war file not .jar as we saw before.
 This needs a change in the command that is used to run the application.
 We will use mvnw as well to run the application as shown below.
 Here's the command used to run the app: